bthompson7/supernaturals/README.md

 ## Spell ideas:

 - Passive ability?
+- Glinestone Peeble(yes, from Elden Ring): Produce offensive magic projectiles that attacks enemies from range.
 - FireRing: Cast a ring of fire around you.
 - Explode: Damage nearby players by 5.
 Radius of 5.
 - ShockHeal: Get healed 50%.